From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Related Surveys and Selection Criteria

 Earlier surveys on vision-based manipulation are largely organized around sensing and control pipelines.
 These include classical treatments of visual servoing and closed-loop visual--motor control~\citep{kragic2002survey_visual_servoing_for_manipulation}, active vision and next-best-view planning under uncertainty~\citep{chen2011active_perception_survey}, affordance-centric perspectives on manipulation~\citep{yamanobe2017_affordance_manipulation_survey}, and surveys of 3D perception pipelines spanning sensing, pose estimation, grasping, and motion planning~\citep{cong2021_3D_perception_manipulation_survey}.
 Broader reviews catalog practical components and challenges in vision-based manipulation systems~\citep{shahria2022_vision_manipulation_survey,wang2025robot_embodied_visual_perception_survey}.

-More recent surveys emphasize predictive modeling and world-model viewpoints that integrate perception, prediction, and control~\citep{zhang2025stepworldmodelssurvey}, as well as design trade-offs in learned dynamics models (e.g., state representations, training objectives, and planning mechanisms)~\citep{survey_learning_based_dynamics_2025}.
-However, these works are typically grounded in robot interaction data and do not focus on large-scale action-free video as a primary supervision source.
+More recent surveys emphasize predictive modeling and world-model viewpoints that integrate perception, prediction, and control~\citep{zhang2025stepworldmodelssurvey}, as well as design trade-offs in learned dynamics models (e.g., state representations, model architectures, and planning integration)~\citep{survey_learning_based_dynamics_2025}.
+A separate recent survey reviews imitation learning for contact-rich manipulation, with an emphasis on force- and contact-aware policy learning~\citep{Tsuji2026_immitation_learning_survey}.
+However, these works are typically grounded in robot interaction data or action-labeled demonstrations and do not center large-scale action-free video as a primary supervision source.

-Closest to our scope are learning-from-video (LfV) surveys, which explicitly discuss drawing on large-scale internet or in-the-wild video despite the absence of action labels and substantial domain shift~\citep{mccarthy2025_video_manipulation_survye,eze2025learningwatchingreviewvideobased}.
-These surveys provide valuable coverage of datasets, challenges, and high-level strategies for incorporating video into robot learning.
-Our survey complements them by introducing a \emph{structural taxonomy} that explicitly disentangles how video-derived temporal structure is connected to robot control: (i) direct video--action policies, (ii) latent-action intermediates, and (iii) explicit visual interfaces.
-This lens highlights recurring design patterns and control-integration trade-offs---how the control loop is closed, what can be verified before execution, where failures enter, and what transfers across embodiments---that are easy to miss when treating ``learning from video'' as a single category.
+Closest to our scope are learning-from-video (LfV) surveys, which explicitly discuss drawing on large-scale internet or in-the-wild video despite the absence of action labels and substantial domain shift~\citep{mccarthy2025_video_manipulation_survye,eze2025learningwatchingreviewvideobased,Feng_human_video_survey_TechRxiv_2026}.
+These surveys provide valuable coverage of datasets, challenges, and high-level strategies for incorporating video into robot learning, with Feng et al.\ focusing specifically on human-centric video as a data channel.
+Our survey complements them with a \emph{structural taxonomy} (developed in \S\ref{sec:taxonomy}) that disentangles \emph{how} video-derived temporal structure is connected to robot control, surfacing recurring control-integration trade-offs that are easy to miss when treating ``learning from video'' as a single category.